Non-Invasive Prenatal Testing (NIPT) – The SAFE Test

 How is the SAFE test reported?

-If the SAFE test result shows a chromosomal abnormality you will be offered an invasive diagnostic test such as amniocentesis or CVS.
+If the SAFE test shows a high chance of a chromosomal abnormality you will be offered an invasive diagnostic test such as amniocentesis or CVS.
 These tests give a definite ‘yes’ or ‘no’ result as to whether your baby has Down’s, Edwards’ or Patau’s syndrome.
 It is important to consider the need to be certain about the diagnosis compared to the risk of losing the pregnancy through an invasive procedure before you decide whether or not to undergo further testing.
 Your midwife and/or obstetrician will be on hand to answer any questions you may have and to support you through this time.

 Who can I contact for further information?